 Texas Motor Speedway is one of three 1.5-mile cookie-cutter tracks on the NASCAR Sprint Cup schedule.
 The two others, Atlanta Motor Speedway and Charlotte Motor Speedway, share the same length and corner banking.
 The wear of the racing surface on each track is unique, which causes the speeds to vary somewhat.
-Still, the similar configuration that these sites share makes for great comparisons when assembling your lineup for each of the five races these venues will host in total.
+Still, the similar configurations at these sites make for great comparisons when assembling your lineup for each of the five races in total these venues will host.

 Location: Fort Worth, Texas

 Frontstretch: 5 degrees

 Matt Kenseth | No. 20 Home Depot "Let's Do This" Toyota | Joe Gibbs Racing

 A 12th-place finish earlier this season at Texas snapped a streak of five consecutive top-fives for Kenseth at the site.
 However, he still put down an impressive average running position of seventh and spent 96.7 percent of the race running in the top 15, compared to just 55.5 percent during last year's Chase even despite placing fourth.